Call us now:

 Exemption from foreign income tax: a privilege reserved for certain profiles

-For LTR holders in the ‘High Net Worth Individuals’, ‘High Net Worth Retirees’ or ‘Remote Workers’ categories, a second form of LTR visa tax exemption applies: exemption from tax on foreign-source income.
-This applies to both income from activities carried out outside Thailand (foreign active income) and income from assets located abroad (foreign passive income).
-For example, a European retiree who receives a pension in 2024 and pays it into a Thai bank account in 2025 will not have to pay Thai tax on this income.
+LTR holders in the ‘High Net Worth Individuals’, ‘High Net Worth Retirees’, or ‘Remote Workers’ categories are eligible for a second tax exemption: exemption from tax on foreign-source income.
+This applies to both foreign active income from activities outside Thailand and foreign passive income from assets located abroad.

 Please note: